Sending out a test survey round to employees is a good idea to confirm that the survey process works as expected.

 Test results will be subject to the same data aggregation settings as the real survey.
 Depending on how large a test group you would like to include in a test round, take into consideration the following:

-- If running the survey in multiple languages, including participants from each language group ensures that translations can be given a final check prior to launching the real survey.
-This is useful if questions have been customised or custom questions have been added.
+- If running the survey in multiple languages, including participants from each language group ensures that translations can be given a final check, which is useful if questions have been customised or custom questions have been added